springernature/vpat/springerlink.md

 <br><br>
 Third party advertising scripts may inject content that cannot be interacted with easily or at all by keyboard.
 <br><br>
-The third party OneTrust "manage cookies" privacy centre banner cannot be interacted with easily by keyboard alone.
-An alternative static link to the privacy centre is provided in the footer of each page.
-<br><br>
 The Freshdesk customer services widget cannot be interacted with easily by keyboard alone.
 We are actively working to solve this problem.
 Additionally, we have provided alternate means of accessing customer services on our "Contact Us" page, including a contact email address, a support ticket system, and helpdesk telephone numbers.
 <br><br>
 Where we know of deficiencies in third party functionality, we have contacted third party suppliers to request repairs or are actively seeking solutions.
 Additionally, where possible, we aim to provide equivalent alternatives to problematic content.